 When concussion is suspected, medical evaluation and treatment should be sought as soon as possible.
 If there are continued complaints of attention/concentration/memory difficulties, irritability, fatigue, lowered performance in school, headache, dizziness, emotional or other symptoms, it is highly recommended that the athlete receive a neuropsychological examination.
 A neuropsychological examination can measure brain functioning in ways that a neurological exam, MRI, CT scan cannot.
 In cases of mild concussion and post-concussion syndrome, it is very common for results of neurological exams and tests to be normal. whereas the neuropsychological evaluation is able to identify the brain dysfunction.
 The neuropsychologist can help determine a plan of treatment and identify when the athlete is ready to return to sports.

 VI.
 What can parents and athletes do to prevent the lasting effects of concussion?

 Youth are the most vulnerable to concussion and often don’t recognize that they have experienced one.
-Immediate removal from physical activity and plenty of rest after a concussion is crucial in the acute period.
-As is now mandatory in the NHL and NFL, we recommend that athletes receive preseason baseline cognitive testing before concussions occur.
-Then, if an athlete sustains a concussion, his/her progress can be followed by re-testing, comparing post concussion test results to baseline results, to help make the proper decision about when to return to sports.
+Immediate removal from play and physical activity, with rest after a concussion is crucial in the acute period.
+Evaluation and treatment by a licensed health care professional who specializes in sports concussion will assist the athlete in paced physical reconditioning and returning to learning/school.
+We recommend that athletes receive preseason baseline cognitive testing before concussions occur.
+Then, if an athlete sustains a concussion, progress can be followed by re-testing, comparing post-concussion test results to baseline results, to help make the best decision about recovery and return to sports.